BornB4Google/swe-3313-fall-2025-team-09/README.md

 ## Technology Selection

-- We have selected C#, ASP.NET Core / Angular, and SQLite as our tools.
+- We have selected C#, ASP.NET Core, and SQLite as our tools.

 - Click [here](https://github.com/BornB4Google/swe-3313-fall-2025-team-09/blob/main/project-plan/technology-selection/README.md) to see a detailed breakdown of our technology selection.